 French Property / Business Mapping Options

-There is such a wide range of maps on french property websites, from simple (and complex) home-grown drawings to sophisticated interactive maps, showing visitors where the property is.
+There is such a wide range of maps on French property websites, from simple (and complex) home-grown drawings to sophisticated interactive maps, showing visitors where the property is.
 We favour using Google Maps, as they are fairly easy to install, can be tailored to suit any view that you think appropriate, and most website visitors are familiar with them and know how to use them to zoom in and out and drag the map around to give the view they want.
-In addition, it”s free – all you need is to ask Google for an API Map Key, and you might be lucky enough to be able to offer your visitors a Google Street View of your location (see image in this section), so they can see exactly what it looks like from ther outside and even move about up and down the street, look across the road and take a walk around the corner.
+In addition, it’s free – all you need is to ask Google for an API Map Key, and you might be lucky enough to be able to offer your visitors a Google Street View of your location, so they can see exactly what it looks like from the outside and even move about up and down the street, look across the road and take a walk around the corner.
 This could be an incredibly powerful sales tool for you, and could prevent a potential holidaymaker from looking at any further holiday properties once they find your site!

-Hopefully, you will see an example of Google mapping at the end of this article.
-As the website owner you can choose whether to default the map to show a map view, a satellite view or a terrain view and you can also choose the zoom level.
-If you wanted to really help your visitors out you could show a couple of maps – one zoomed right out and showing the whole of France, with a marker to show the approximate position of your property in the country as a whole, and a second map to show your holiday property within the local area. why not show a zoomed-out map on your home page, and then a detailed map on your “find out more” page?
+As the website owner, you can choose whether to default the map to show a map view, a satellite view or a terrain view and you can also choose the zoom level.
+If you wanted to really help your visitors out you could show a couple of maps – one zoomed right out and showing the whole of France, with a marker to show the approximate position of your property in the country as a whole and a second map to show your holiday property within the local area.
+Why not show a zoomed-out map on your home page, and then a detailed map on your “find out more” page?